glbala87/ELLA_tool/docs/releasenotes/README.md

 No further release notes necessary, but adding here for reference:
 MR !505 Create upload release artifacts
 MR !496 Split references from annotation in database MR !498 Fixes for running local demo instances
+MR !512 Update testdata
+MR !513 Update black, and run black on code base
+MR !514 Fix memory issue in migration script.
+Reorder migrations.
 -->
 - Several fixes and improvements to development environment and code base.